-Sevilla could be alternative to Bilbao to host Euro 2020
+Seville could be alternative to Bilbao to host Euro 2020

-BARCELONA, Spain (AP) — The Spanish soccer federation has offered Sevilla as an alternative host city for the European Championship if UEFA rules out using Bilbao as planned.
+BARCELONA, Spain (AP) — The Spanish soccer federation has offered Seville as an alternative host city for the European Championship if UEFA rules out using Bilbao as planned.

-The federation confirmed local media reports to The Associated Press on Friday that it has put forward Sevilla’s La Cartuja Stadium as an alternative to Bilbao’s San Mamés.
+The federation confirmed local media reports to The Associated Press on Friday that it has put forward Seville’s La Cartuja Stadium as an alternative to Bilbao’s San Mamés.

 Last week, the federation announced that the current pandemic situation in Bilbao made it impossible for fans to be allowed into the matches based on the regulations established by health authorities in the northern Basque Country region.